Nergan/other/README.md

-Too small "projects" to separate them into a separate repository.
+Too small 'projects' to separate them into a separate repository